top of page

 Maldives Visa Information

 The Maldives offer a visa on arrival to all nationalities, pending a few conditions.
-This entitles tourists to a 30-day stay and most are confirming that you will have sufficient funds and that you actually plan on leaving the country.
+Subject to approval this entitles tourists to a 30-day stay.
+You may need to confirm that you have sufficient funds to cover your stay and that you actually plan on leaving the country.
 It is likely that passport control will request to see confirmation of your resort/hotel or guesthouse booking along with your return flights.
-For anyone that is traveling on a day-by-day basis, this can sometimes be problematic as the Maldives are not accustomed to having travellers just wandering around their country.
-If you do not have a return flight you can use this website to obtain one.
+For anyone who is travelling on a day-by-day basis, this can sometimes be problematic as the Maldives are not accustomed to having travellers just wandering around their country.
+If you do not have a return flight you can use this website to find one.

 You will also need to complete the IMUGA traveller declaration before entering and exiting the country.

-Flying into the Maldives Velana International Airport (MLE) in Malé in the epicentre of tourism in The Maldives, with all international flights coming through this airport.
-The airport is actually located on the manmade island of Hulhumale which is connected to the Malé via the Sinamalé Bridge.
-There are direct flight connections to the Maldives from the UK, Germany, France, Swizterland, Russia, Turkey, EAU, Qatar, Bahrain, India, Sri Lanka, China, Hong Kong, Singapore, Malaysia and Thailand to name a few, with more seasonal flights opening up at different times as well.
-Once you have landed and cleared passport control you will enter the open air terminal of Velana International Airport (MLE) and you will have the following options: Domestic Airline Flight, Sea Plane, Private Resort Speed Boat, Local Speed Boat, Local Ferry or a Bus or Taxi to you hotel in Male.
+Flying into the Maldives Velana International Airport (MLE) in Malé is the epicentre of tourism in the Maldives, and all international flights come through this airport.
+The airport is located on the manmade island of Hulhumale, which is connected to Malé via the Sinamalé Bridge.
+There are direct flight connections to the Maldives from the UK, Germany, France, Switzerland, Russia, Turkey, EAU, Qatar, Bahrain, India, Sri Lanka, China, Hong Kong, Singapore, Malaysia and Thailand, to name a few, with more seasonal flights opening up at different times as well.
+Once you have landed and cleared passport control, you will enter the open-air terminal of Velana International Airport (MLE), and you will have the following options: Domestic Airline Flight, Sea Plane, Private Resort Speed Boat, Local Speed Boat, Local Ferry or a Bus or Taxi to your hotel in Male.
 If you are staying at a resort in the Maldives, you will be greeted by a resort employee who will assist you in locating your speedboat or seaplane transfer.
 These transfers must be booked at the time of booking with your resort.
 At the airport, there are no public ferries or water taxis to the resorts, so scheduling your transfers in advance is critical.
-Your resort will tell you of the best method, times, and pricing for island transfers and will arrange everything for you.
-This is also the case for tours groups but if you are travelling solo in the Maldives then, keep reading to find out how to navigate this tropical labyrinth of boats, ferries and planes.
+Your resort will tell you the best method, times, and pricing for island transfers and will arrange everything for you.
+This is also the case for tour groups, but if you are travelling solo in the Maldives, then keep reading to find out how to navigate this tropical labyrinth of boats, ferries and planes.

-The airport quite underwhelming is currently under renovation and a new and improved international terminal is due for for completion within the next 12 months
+The airport is quite underwhelming and is currently under renovation.
+A new and improved international terminal is due for completion within the next 12 months.

 Beach Games